peter-murray/node-hue-api-v2-shim/README.md

 the old `Q` promise.
 But using the over the `2.x` versions of `node-hue-api` will still give a significant performance benefit due to the speed increases introduced in the `3.x` refactoring of `node-hue-api`.

-It was originally implemented to be a 90% backwards compatible shim that covers the major usecases of the older versions of `node-hue-api`.
+It was originally implemented to be a 90% backwards compatible shim that covers the major use cases of the older versions of `node-hue-api`.